Followers

 🦘 In the 17th Century, the European explorers began to frequent the west and north coast of Australia.

-willam Janszoon (Dutch Explorer).
+Willam Janszoon (Dutch Explorer).

 William Janszoon, a Dutch navigator sighted the Cape York Peninsula in 1606, but made no attempt at settling there.
 In the mid 18th century.
 The British had an overcrowded prison population and required a new penal colony.